- Only a full-time option is available to international students on a Student visa. Online programs are not available to Student visa holders.

-You will choose a minor to specialise in an area such as coastal and marine environments, urban design and town planning, global environmental security and policy, geospatial analysis, restoration and conservation or sustainability.
+You will choose a minor to specialise in an area such as Coastal and Marine Environments, Urban Design and Town Planning, Global Environmental Security and Policy, Geospatial Analysis and Sustainability.

 In your final year, you can undertake a work placement or advanced research project related to environmental management, giving you necessary practical experience to enter the job market or pursue further studies.